Remote Learning and Study Time Each Day

 - Equity of access for all students in our care.

-The Government have stated that they expect schools to provide remote education that is equivalent in length to the core teaching that pupils would receive in school.
+We will continue to provide remote education that is equivalent in length to the core teaching that pupils would receive in school.
 This would mean, as a minimum, students in Key Stage 3 and 4 would receive the equivalent of five hours of remote education per day.
 Although Key Stage 5 is not included in this requirement, we will provide them with remote education that is equivalent to their usual study programme.
 Please see the link to this guidance below.

 Please understand that the productivity of different students working at home can vary, and also in terms of how quickly the same student works from one day to the next.
 By delivering the remote learning expectations outlined above, teachers will attempt to provide a suitable quantity of work for students in their classes.
 Please get in contact with class teachers where there appears to be too much work or where additional tasks are required.